hyunjunekim02/CSED311/README.md

 # CSED311 Computer Architecture

-Welcome to the repository for the Computer Architecture Lab Assignments for the Spring 2023 session of CSED311 @ POSTECH!
+This repo is associated with Computer Architecture Lab Assignments for the Spring 2023 session of CSED311 @ POSTECH.
 This course dives into the depth of computer architecture, covering key concepts such as CPU, Cache, and Memory.

 ## Overview